po8klasie/po8klasie/CONTRIBUTING.md

 ## Keep in touch :phone:
 Feel free to write to us at info@warsawlo.pl or message us on [Facebook](https://fb.com/WarsawLO) or [Twitter](https://twitter.com/WarsawLO).

-We also have Slack.
+We also have a Slack workspace.
 Write to us, and we'll get you in.